How to Get Rid of Pool Algae

 - Circulate the water for about 2 hours to get the chemical fully mixed in, then shut off your pump and let it sit overnight.
 During this time, the chemical will start to bind the particles together and settle them to the bottom of the pool.
 In the morning you should wake up to a nice healthy particle cloud at the bottom of your pool.

 - Hook up your manual vacuum cleaner.
 Before you turn your filter on, make sure you have your multi-port valve set to “Waste.”
-When you vacuum this thick cloud OUT of your pool, you don’t want that thick water going through your filter.
-You filter will not be powerful enough to clear the water that fast, so cloudy (or green) water will just shoot back into your pool through the return lines.
+Your filter will not be powerful enough to clear the water that fast, so cloudy (or green) water will just shoot back into your pool through the return lines.
 You don’t want this.
 Also, make sure you hook up your backwash hose to the backwash/waste port and direct the hose where you want your dirty water to go.

 - Add your garden hose to the pool and turn it on while you vacuum.
 Since you are vacuuming to “waste” which will dump a lot of water out of your pool, it’s best to have your garden hose replacing the water with clean water as you vacuum out the dirty stuff.